What sets a “commercial photographer” apart from other photographers?

 While we always encourage your involvement, we are professionals and with a well thought out and detailed plan we can be left to do what we always do best.

-Note: Even when a project is left to our team to make key art direction decisions, we may still request direct feedback from you if we're not 100% sold about a concept we're working on.
+Note: Even when a project is left to our team to make key art direction decisions, we may still request your feedback.